 Warranties are like school nurses; they are needed to ensure peace of mind, but unless something goes wrong, you really don’t need to use them.
 Whereas school nurses are there to aid children who hurt themselves, warranties are put in place for defects that are unforeseen when a product is distributed to retailers.
 In both cases, you hope to return from the experience better than when you went in.
 Unfortunately, that’s not always the case.
+Learning the definition of a warranty is important to explore.

 The General Definition Of A Warranty